 Also, you may wonder how to comb a beard, and that is when we need to differentiate a beard brush vs comb.
 The main purpose of a beard comb is styling while a brush is aimed at untangling your facial hair strands.
 With a comb, you can achieve basically any beard style whereas a brush is perfect for creating a lot of volume and training the follicles of your beard.
 So, when choosing between a brush vs comb for your beard, you need to decide first what effect you want to achieve.

-Before You Buy: 4 Things To Consider When Purchasing A Beard Brush
+Before You Buy: 4 Things To Consider When Purchasing A Beard And Mustache Brush

 So, what makes up a good beard brush?
 Here are four main points to take into consideration when going shopping for a brush for your facial hair: